-The program aims to encourage medical practitioners to relocate and practise in rural and remote communities and to promote careers in rural medicine.
+The General Practice Rural Incentives Program (GPRIP) - Flexible Payment System (FPS) aims to encourage medical practitioners to relocate and practise medicine in rural communities.

 Changes to GPRIP

-Only medical practitioners who are not billing Medicare for any or all of the eligible primary care services they have delivered within eligible locations need to complete an application process to receive GPRIP incentives via the FPS.
+Only medical practitioners who are not billing Medicare for any or all of the eligible primary care services they have delivered within eligible locations , need to complete the application process to receive GPRIP incentives via the FPS.

-To be eligible for incentive payments, medical practitioners must provide eligible primary care services within MM3-7 locations.
-Eligibility assessment criteria, program guidelines and the current FPS application forms are found at the General Practice Rural Incentives Program website.
+To be eligible for incentive payments, medical practitioners must provide eligible primary care services within MMM 3-7 locations.
+Eligibility assessment criteria, program guidelines and the current FPS application forms can be found on the Australian Government Department of Health website.